 On the surface of it, this enumeration of strong qualities against dread and fear, pertain to living along in a jungle.
-Well applied to the jungle of modern living, such qualities are helpful still for those who seek some time alone daily to regenerate and develop mentally or spiritually, or both.
-Transcendental Meditation goes a long way in helping a city dweller, helps being established, gives energy or vitality if well done on a regular basis, and very much research findings support it - so I recommend it.
+Well applied to the jungle of modern living, such qualities are helpful still for those who seek some time alone daily to regenerate and develop mentally or spiritually, or both. ◦Transcendental Meditation goes a long way in helping a city dweller, helps being established, gives energy or vitality if well done on a regular basis.
+Several research findings support it thus.

 By parallell, to remember a dream that you just had, a counsel is to resume again the position you had the dream in.
 It can help one to "get in the mood" of the dream again.